Redox1223/component101/GravitySensor/README.md

 # C0005-Gravity Sensor

-## Introduction

--A gravity sensor, also known as an accelerometer, is a sensor that measures acceleration, tilt, and vibration in a particular direction.
+A gravity sensor, also known as an accelerometer, is a sensor that measures acceleration, tilt, and vibration in a particular direction.
 It can be used to determine the device's relative orientation in space or to detect anything under the ground that creates a mass difference in civil engineering.

 ## Image